-In preparing the financial statements, the Board is responsible on behalf of the Group for assessing the Group's ability to continue as a going concern.
-The Board is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the Board has to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Board of Directors is responsible on behalf of the Group for assessing the Group's ability to continue as a going concern.
+The Board of Directors is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the Board of Directors has to cease operations, or has no realistic alternative but to do so.

-The Board's responsibilities arise from the Crown Research Institutes Act 1992.
+The Board of Directors' responsibilities arise from the Crown Research Institutes Act 1992.